outdreamer/build-a-cure/docs/tasks/examples.md

 ## combine core operations (rotate, connect, combine, shift, filter) to convert the base subset/limit functions building or used by a neural network into the output prediction function

-## apply structure to structure to generate a particular structure/format (structure standardization)
+## apply structures to structure to generate a particular structure/format (structure standardization)

     - example of converting structures into vectors
       - many vector structures can represent interface structures